 Open the TripLog App and Click the Green Circle on the Trips screen

 Plug in the Drive to a Reliable power source for at least a few minutes

 Acknowledge the message and click Start Download

 Once complete, click done and review your downloaded trips

 You can replace your TripLog Drive in the vehicle once completed to record trips again

-The transfer speed will be determined by the number of trips stored on the device.
+The transfer speed for stored trips will be determined by the number of trips stored on the device.
 The estimate is that it takes 1 minute to download 1 hour of driving records.
 So it may take some time, if the download has not been completed recently.
-We recommend to download every week.
+We recommend to download at least every week.